jonas-kgomo/earthica/README.md

 # Ethica
-Augmented videostream of live events, jobs, news and other things happening around you.
+Location-based live events, jobs, news and other things happening around you.
 ## Be where its at
 ### Events
 ###  News